pranavq212/ContosoInsurance/docs/_posts/01-02-03-run-android-mobile-client.md

 category: DEMO
 ---

+{% include header.md %}

-# How To: Run the Android mobile client app for local execution and debugging on the Android simulator
+## How To: Run the Android mobile client app for local execution and debugging on the Android simulator

 1. Use Visual Studio 2015 to open the **src/Cloud/ContosoInsurance-Mobile.sln** Visual Studio Solution file.